Find Cheap Motorcycle Insurance Quotes in Your Area

 Besides getting a license, you'll also need to have proper insurance coverage: motorcycle insurance is mandatory in every state but Florida.
 Rates and coverage options vary widely between motorcycle insurance companies, so be sure to compare your options to find the right balance of protection and affordability.

 Do You Need a Motorcycle License to Drive Mopeds or Scooters?

 License requirements for mopeds and scooters depend on your state and the vehicle's engine size — 50cc is the usual cutoff.
-If your moped or scooter has an engine that is 50 cubic centimeters (cc) or smaller, some states only require a standard driver's license or learner's permit.
+If your moped or scooter has an engine that is 50 cubic centimeters (cc) or smaller, some states like California only require a standard driver's license or learner's permit.
 Other states don't require any license but do impose age limits.

 If your moped or scooter has an engine that is larger than 50cc, most states require that you have a motorcycle license or a driver's license with a motorcycle endorsement.
 For instance, a Vespa is considered a scooter in most states.
 If your Vespa is over 50cc, then you will need a motorcycle license to drive it.

 Do You Need a Motorcycle License to Register a Motorcycle?